Boro23-wq/boro-blogs/content/blog/javascript/5-JS-essentials.md

 Notice, how we define the function here and assign it to a variable.
 The variable `foo` will inevitably get hoisted.
 Thats, true.
 But it is not going to give us the intended result, but would throw an error saying `foo is not a function`.

-Remember when I said only function declarations get hoisted and not the assignments.
+Remember when I said only function declarations get hoisted and not its assignment.
 That is exactly what is happening here.
-Only the variable foo or the left part is getting hoisted and that essentially means if we call the variable foo as a function call, it will have no idea about the call since it is not hoisted.
+Only the variable `foo` or the left part of the equal sign is getting hoisted and that essentially means if we call the variable foo, it will have no idea about the call since it was not hoisted earlier.

 ## 3. Callback Vs Promise